We like being kept on our toes when things get a little... well, odd.

 Creating the Pain costume was definitely a make-it-up-as-you go affair.
 Creative Director Todd Terry designed the creature (using the term "designed" in its loosest sense), but then came the painful "Hmmm how do we build it?" stage.

 In the end, we found red foam rubber on eBay, a bean bag chair cover FedExed from Maine, a gigantic ball-shaped inflatable thing from Toys-R-Us, and red tights from a dance supply shop.
 Mix that with a few dozen hot glue sticks and you have yourself a costume.

-Todd also directed the shoot on location, with Phil Schmidt writing and producing.
-Editor Joey Skelton cut the project and completed post production in one of our high-definition suites.
+Todd also directed the shoot on location, and editor Joey Skelton cut the project and completed post production in one of our high-definition suites.

 We have to admit we neglected to put any eye holes in the costume — there just wasn't a good way to do it.
 So our 10-year-old actor was flying blind for a couple of hours after she was crammed into the suit.
 What a trooper.